NEW, Model 8 PowerCranks are lighter weight, have greater adjustabiity, and include more options than previous models.

 Standard PowerCranks are annodized gold.
 We chose that as we think of them as the gold standard for training devices plus we think our typical user is not afraid to stand apart from the crowd a bit and to give us some visibility.
 However, many cyclists are particularly concerned about the look of their bicycle and they think gold clashes with their color scheme.
 Therefore we now offer a black annodized crank arm for a small upcharge.

 Standard PowerCranks come with a spider to accommodate two chain rings using the 5 bolt pattern with a unique one-size fits all sizing (110, 130, 135 mm BCD composite and 110, 130 mm BCD aluminum).
 People who do especially steep climbing sometimes need a smaller third chain ring.
 Therefore, we can modify the spider to add the ability to add a third 74 mm BCD chain ring.
-Cost is $75 in composite and $125 in aluminum.
+Cost is $75.

 Standard PowerCranks are made to fit on a traditional tapered square bottom bracket.
 The problem is that nowadays not all bikes have tapered square bottom brackets.
 How do you get the PowerCranks on your bike?
 One option (and the cheapest if you have a 68mm standard BB shell) is to change your insert to a TS bottom bracket.
 We can sell you one of these for less than $30 or you can get one from your local bike shop.
 We also make adapters that will fit on the Shimano octalink V1 BB or the ISIS spindle.
 These involve a $75 upcharge but allow you to use your current BB setup, if that is what you have.
 But, there is another problem for many of you.
 There are many other BB options available and these are mostly on high end bicycles, the kind of bicycles many of our customers have.
 These BB's go by such names as "external bearings", BB30, BB90, BBright.
 It has taken us awhile but we have conversion kits to adapt the PowerCranks to most of these systems at various upgrade pricing (starting at $125).
 Contact us if you have any questions regarding the ability to adapt to any of these systems.